 IRESC would request approval of all nominated chairman to accommodate the schedule.
-This is also in the best interest of the project, in case either chairman is not able to travel due to unforeseen reason, back-up chairman will still be available to cover the workshops for these studies and thus not affecting the schedule.
+This is also in the best interest of the project, in case either chairman is not able to attend the study due to unforeseen reason, back-up chairman will still be available to cover the workshops for these studies and thus not affecting the schedule.

 In case confirmation of service award to IRESC is less than 2 weeks from the start date of sessions, IRESC reserve the option to propose alternate facilitators, of similar experience, subject to availability.